The Second Coming

 This is a long pitch and there are several ways to climb pitch 2:

-A. If belaying from the tree, climb over the tree branch and start angling up and right.
+(a) If belaying from the tree, climb over the tree branch and start angling up and right.
 After about 25 feet, move up and left on a ramp system.
-Continue left around the corner, zigzag of the face a bit while passing a piton.
-You're ultimately headed left towards a ledge that's lower and left of the piton corner where you can build a gear anchor.
-One can also continue up and right to the ledge facing corner with the pitons to build a belay there.
+Continue left around the corner, zigzag up the face a bit following easier terrain and passing a piton.
+You're ultimately headed left towards a ledge that's lower and left of the corner with the pitons where you can build a gear anchor OR continue up about 20 more feet to the piton corner ledge to build a belay there.

-B. If belaying from the tree, climb over the tree branch and start angling up and right.
-After roughly 35 feet, follow a crack system up the steeper face.
-This steeper line protects decently and goes at easy 5.9.
+(b) RECOMMENDED: If belaying from the tree, climb over the tree branch and start angling up and right.
+After roughly 35 feet, follow a crack system up the steeper face which protects decently.
 Once you reach the top of the face, you'll loose sight of your belayer.
-From here, angle up and right on a lower angle face.
-At the top of the face, head left across blocky unprotected terrain to gain a ledge.
-On this ledge will be a clean left facing dihedral with two pitons.
-You can't see the dihedral until you're on the ledge.
-The anchor at this ledge/corner can be tricky.
+From here, angle up and right onto a second face passing the roof on the left.
+At the top of the face, head left across dirty terrain to gain a ledge.
+On this ledge will be a clean left facing corner with two pitons above in the crack.
+You cannot see the corner until you're on the ledge.
 Climb up to clip the first piton to incorporate it into your anchor.
-There's a small crack above the first piton that takes small gear/nuts or use the flaring crack down low.
-Optionally, at the far right end of the ledge, you’ll find a couple gear options with a less comfy stance.
+There's a small crack above the first piton that takes small gear/nuts.
+Optionally, at the far right end of the ledge, you’ll find gear options.

-C. Climb the short right facing chimney/corner at the very far left edge of the ledge system from where the tree belay is located.
-After exiting the chimney, continue climbing up over very loose terrain to a large ledge and a gear belay.
+(c) Climb the right facing chimney/corner at the very far left side of the belay ledge.
+After exiting the chimney, continue climbing up loose terrain to a large ledge or the piton corner and a gear belay.

 Pitch 3 (~50m):